 In California, dealers must obtain the purchaser’s name, date of birth, and driver’s license or identification number electronically from the magnetic strip on the license or ID card.
 When a purchaser or transferee seeks to obtain a handgun, he or she must present additional documentation indicating California residency.71 Virginia also requires all firearm purchasers to present additional documentation establishing residency.

 A. States That Incorporate the Federal Requirement: Four states (Alabama, Delaware, Georgia, and Indiana) that do not act as POCs nevertheless facilitate enforcement of the federal background check requirement through a state law that reiterates that requirement.
 Indiana law also spells out that the dealer and purchaser must use Form 4473, that the purchaser must present documentation of Indiana residency, and that the dealer must contact NICS directly.
 Indiana’s law appears to apply only to handguns, although federal law requires that a similar procedure be used for long guns as well.

 A. Time for Background Check under State Background Check Laws: The background check laws in several POC states extend the time allowed for a background check.
-In California, all firearm transfers are subject to a 10-day waiting period.69 If the background check information received is incomplete, preventing the background check from being approved or denied within the 10-day period, the California Department of Justice (DOJ) may notify the dealer of that fact.70 The DOJ interprets this provision to allow (but not require) DOJ to notify the dealer to delay the transfer until the background check can be completed.
+In California, all firearm transfers are subject to a 10-day waiting period.77 If the California Department of Justice (“DOJ”) cannot determine within the 10-day period whether the prospective purchaser is prohibited from possessing a firearm, DOJ may notify the dealer and prospective purchaser of this fact and obtain up to a total of 30 days to complete the background check.

 Maryland gives the Secretary of State Police seven days in which to approve or disapprove the transfer of a handgun.
 Maryland also prohibits the transfer of a handgun if the application is placed on hold because of an open disposition of criminal proceedings.